binshops/laravel-blog/README.md

 ## Config options
 All config options have comments which describe what they do.
 Please just refer to the `blogetc.php` file in your /config/ dir.

+### Custom User Model
+You can change the default user model and change it through config file

 ## Events

 You can find all the events that are fired by looking in the `/src/Events` directory.